The preprocessor is a program invoked by the compiler that modifies the source code before the actual composition takes place.

 #endif

-This tells the compiler to define LIMIT, only if LIMIT isn't already defined.
+It tells the compiler to define LIMIT

 #ifdef LIMIT